opsullivan85/RBE550-Group-Project/README.md

 planned trunk as a transparent black box, and foot placements as black balls.

 Other python scripts in this directory can be run in a similar way.

-## Code Organization
-- `.devcontainer`: Docker related files.
-- `src`: All the source code.
-  - `search/`: Global path planning code for the quadruped trunk.
-  - `example-*`: Example code of specific components, mainly for sub-system testing purposes.
-  - `quadruped_drake/`: The main reference code used, which includes TOWR.
-The only modifications made to this reference code base are listed below.
-    - `planners/towr_of_powr.py`: Mid-level trunk planner used to loop through the segments of the global path and start/end states to TOWR.
-This extends the originally existing functionality of the `TowrTrunkPlanner` class.